 Finally the fog lifted, presenting an almost painfully brilliant day.
 The configuration of the landscape at Combers causes a lot of tidal channels which drain slowly, like shallow streams; there is also a real freshwater stream which empties out similarly, its channel changing with each tide.
 My friend Victoria and I explored the current (haha) incarnation of the stream.

 Later, I took my binoculars and went to see if there were Sea Lions on Sea Lion Rocks (there were), and then walked up to the rocks at Green Point, where the park campground is.
 It’s a lonely stretch to be walking alone, and for some reason I always find myself singing David Crosby’s “The Lee Shore” to warn off bears and wolves:

-“All along the lee shore, shells lie scattered in the sand, winkin’ up like shining eyes at me… from the sea…” Well, it is a lee shore, and the shells wink up so beguilingly!
+“All along the lee shore, shells lie scattered in the sand, winkin’ up like shining eyes at me… from the sea…” Well, really it’s the windward shore to one standing on the beach, but the shells still wink up so beguilingly!

 Combers Beach is reached by an easy hike through the forest and across boardwalks; even I could manage it handily, though some of the other beach accesses are difficult for me these days.
 We were reminded of the nearness of wildlife by a couple of shockingly purple, um, heaps left by bears on the boardwalk (it’s berry season), and trod noisily, singing show tunes, badly (we figured if anything would scare off the bears, it would be show tunes).
 The boardwalk is there not only to make walking easy, but to protect fragile forest areas from erosion, and to bypass boggy areas (this is a rainforest, after all!).